Balconies for the Country House: A Classification

 Brackets can be metal, wood, or in the form of a stone basket.

-• Balcony with a base in the form of a cantilever plate.
-It is the one that is "sewn into" the wall.
-This type is found mainly in brick buildings, for lightweight block structures it is not suitable because of the great weight.
+• A balcony with a base in the form of a cantilever slab.
+This is the type that is "sewn into" the wall.
+It is found mainly in brick buildings; because of its great weight it is not suitable for lightweight block structures.

 The base of the balcony cantilever slab

-The method of attachment by pinching the cantilever slab is reliable and looks appropriate.
+Anchoring the cantilever slab by clamping it in place is reliable and looks appropriate.

-• Balcony on external supports-columns - an option only for the lower floors of buildings.
+• A balcony on external supports — columns — is an option only for the lower floors of a building.

 Supporting a balcony on columns

-The balcony slab on columns in this case acts as a canopy over the entrance porch.
+Here the balcony slab on columns also serves as a canopy over the entrance porch.

-Balconies differ from loggias in that they protrude beyond the walls of structures, while the loggia is "recessed" into them.
+Balconies differ from loggias in that they project beyond the walls of a structure, whereas a loggia is "recessed" into them.

-According to the degree of openness balconies are divided into open and closed, in this case it is most often about glazing, although you can close the space, for example, and with the help of forging.
-Glazing is one of the most convenient ways to fence off noise, dust and temperature changes.
+By their degree of openness, balconies are divided into open and closed; this most often refers to glazing, although the space can also be enclosed with, for example, ironwork.
+Glazing is one of the most convenient ways to keep out noise, dust, and temperature swings.

 Green house

-An enclosed balcony-terrace with the function of a winter garden.
+An enclosed balcony-terrace serving as a winter garden.

-Modern private construction abounds with techniques for making a building expressive with the help of balconies.
-Thus, on facades you can see asymmetrical balconies - either having non-standard shapes or located in an unusual, asymmetrical way.
-In some cases, this is a sign of a particular style (most often art nouveau), in others - a tribute to necessity (freeing up space for sunlight or a way to facilitate perception).
+Modern private construction is full of techniques for making a building expressive with the help of balconies.
+On facades, for instance, you can see asymmetrical balconies — either with unusual shapes or placed in an unusual, asymmetrical way.
+In some cases this is the mark of a particular style (most often Art Nouveau); in others it is a concession to necessity (freeing up space for sunlight or a way to lighten the overall impression).

 Asymmetric balconies